Novaloc Overdenture System: A New Approach To Low-Profile Attachments

 Figure 7: The maxillary overdenture prosthesis incorporates a metal intaglio framework, PEEK Novaloc attachment housings, and white PEEK Optiloc retention inserts.

-The PEEK attachment housings available in the Novaloc system provide a few unique advantages over the traditional metal housing.
+The PEEK attachment housings in the Novaloc system provide a few unique advantages over the traditional metal housing.
 The white color is much easier to hide where the acrylic denture base is thin and potentially visible.
 The surface can be treated and bonded to the acrylic denture base instead of relying exclusively on retentive features incorporated into the surface of a metal housing.

 Figure 8: The restorative outcome for upper and lower dental implant-supported overdentures using the Novaloc attachment system.